FredHutch/Oncoscape/INSTALL.md

  	>which R
  	>echo $R_LIBS

 - Call "installLocal" from the makefile.
-This will install the libraries into the version of R in `/usr/local/Cellar/`.

 	>make installLocal